quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part37_Chapter_24_Task.md

 #### Bounded Pareto Job Size Distribution Impact
-Background context: The text describes a scenario using a Bounded Pareto job size distribution with parameter \( \alpha = 1.6 \).
+Background context: The text describes a scenario using a Bounded Pareto job size distribution with parameter $\alpha = 1.6$.
 This distribution is used to illustrate the impact on SITA and LWL performance.

-:p How does changing the Bounded Pareto parameter \( \alpha \) affect the comparison between SITA and LWL?
+:p How does changing the Bounded Pareto parameter $\alpha$ affect the comparison between SITA and LWL?
 ??x
-Changing the Bounded Pareto parameter \( \alpha \) can significantly alter the response time characteristics of both SITA and LWL.
-For a higher value of \( \alpha \), as seen in this example with \( \alpha = 1.6 \), it affects how tasks are distributed among servers.
+Changing the Bounded Pareto parameter $\alpha $ can significantly alter the response time characteristics of both SITA and LWL.
+For a higher value of$\alpha $, as seen in this example with $\alpha = 1.6$, it affects how tasks are distributed among servers.

 In the given setup, an analytical method is used for computing SITA's mean response time, while an upper bound from [157] is used for LWL.
-The crossover point observed here shows that even in a high variability regime (as \( C_2 \) increases), there can be situations where SITA performs worse than LWL.
+The crossover point observed here shows that even in a high variability regime (as $C_2$ increases), there can be situations where SITA performs worse than LWL.

 This example highlights the need to carefully consider different job size distributions and their impact on task assignment policies like SITA.
 ??x